chizzletaz/BakeAndBinge/README.md

 This page has a login form where users that have an account can login.
 After login the user will be redirected to their own profile page.
 There is a button to the register page, in case the user has no account.

 - **The profile page:** *(profile.html - route: /profile/< username >*
 This is the personal profile page of the user.
 Recipes that the user has added themselves are displayed here.
-There is an edit and a delete button for each recipe.
+The user has the option to add a new recipe here.
 There is also a button that opens a modal with an explanation on how to add a new recipe.
+There are edit and a delete buttons displayed on each recipe card.
 When the user is logged in, the navbar has extra links for profile and logout.
 The links for register and login are not shown.

 - **The add recipe page:** *(add_recipe.html - route: /add_recipe)*
 This page has a form where the user can add new recipes.
 When submitted, the user is redirected to their profile page.
 There is a cancel button to abort the action, the user will be redirected to their own profile page.